 CCTA regularly monitors the values of the MTSOs defined by all of the subregions in their Action Plans for Routes of Regional Significance.
 The most recent monitoring effort was conducted in early 2013.
 CCTA is also responsible for forecasting the values of the MTSOs at a given horizon year (which for the purposes of this plan is the year 2040).
 The 2040 forecasts are the result of applying the CCTA regional travel demand model and reporting the future traffic volumes generated by that model application.
 It should be noted that the model results are intended to give an idea of the order-of-magnitude changes in traffic volumes anticipated across the region; much more detailed and refined studies would be undertaken for any specific project.
-This appendix contains the 2013 values reported for the WCCTAC area as part of the regular monitoring effort and the 2040 forecasts of those values (note that the 2040 forecasts are in process for some of the regional routes and will be inserted in this table when available).
+This appendix contains the 2013 values reported for the WCCTAC area as part of the regular monitoring effort and the 2040 forecasts of those values.
 Please see the CCTA report titled "2013 CMP and MTSO Monitoring Report" for further information.